codeforamerica/uswds/README.md

 #### Modifying a CfA component

-Each component and its relevant code are stored together as [packages](packages) in the directory of the same name.
+Each component and its relevant code are stored together as [packages/](packages) in the directory of the same name.
 Packages may contain template files for Thymeleaf and ERB to define the markup, Sass to define custom styles that aren't supported by the USWDS configuration, or JavaScript if it's necessary to enable functionality.
 Each of these concerns are separated into their own file.

 ```
 — 📂 packages